 I knew right then and there that I needed to do something drastic and get her away from this beast.
 I thought I could fix her.
 So I packed up our s***, made her quit the strip club and moved us up to Steamboat Springs, Colorado where my dad was living for a fresh start.
 I took a job installing cabinets and she got a job waiting tables.
 I thought life was good again.
 How wrong I was!

 Now I have had my day with drugs.
 And I choose not to live that way anymore.
 But in my 20’s and early 30’s I definitely liked to party!
 I spent many a night drinking my fill at the bar, maybe a little blow and a lot of weed.
 I used to think of myself as a “white Bob Marley” and smoked my breakfast every morning on my way to build some rich ass dudes house in wealthy Vail, Colorado.
 I had tried heroin a few times, but I always adhered to two rules.
 Number one.
 NEVER use a needle, ALWAYS smoke or snort it.
 Number two.
-NEVER do it more than once, then PUT IT AWAY!
+NEVER do it more than once, then PUT IT AWAY for a WHILE!
 If you do it more than once you WILL get hooked.
 No if’s, and’s or but’s!
 I had seen way too many of my friends go down this road of self destruction, and I wasn’t about to join them!

 Things went well for a while and I thought we were back on track…… But what I didn’t realize was when I’d leave for work she would jump in her car and make the seven hour round trip drive to Denver to meet “the man “and score some dope to keep her well.
 She was working at night waiting tables and I was working during the day setting cabinets.
 We hardly ever saw each other except when she would crawl into bed with me after her shift.
 When it finally became apparent that the change in latitude didn’t affect the change in attitude I didn’t know what to do…….
 So, after a lot of contemplation and realizing I couldn’t fight the monkey on her back solo I picked up the phone and called her parents.
 Surely two doctors knew what to do!
 Once again,WRONG!